Frequently Asked Questions (FAQs)

 - What public awareness programmes does SARGF have on illegal gambling?

-People who come for counselling are not only those who gamble with licensed operators, The South African Responsible Gambling Foundation (The Foundation) also sees some patients who gamble with unlicensed operator.
+People who come for counselling are not only those who gamble with licensed operators, The SARGF also sees some patients who gamble with unlicensed operators.
 As part of responsible gambling and public awareness campaigns The Foundation educates the public about the consequences of illegal gambling.
 This is achieved through participation in public events, exhibitions and displays as well as through our edutainment performance (industrial play).
-The Foundation works closely with the National Gambling Board and the Provincial Gambling Board in running these campaigns.
+The Foundation works closely with the National Gambling Board and the Provincial Gambling Boards in running these campaigns.

 In line with the findings of national and international research, the South African Responsible Gambling Foundation recognises that South Africans fall into one of the following categories:

-Recreational gamblers are those for who gambling is a harmless recreation, and who do not spend more time or money on gambling than they can comfortably afford.
+- Recreational gamblers are those for who gambling is a harmless recreation, and who do not spend more time or money on gambling than they can comfortably afford.
 They typically determine beforehand what they consider to be acceptable losses.
-B y and large their gambling activities cause little harm to themselves or their loved ones and their behaviour is associated with minimal guilt.
-They simply require information and education on gambling behaviour to enable them to make sensible decisions.
-This group was estimated to constitute about 47% of the SA population.
+By and large their gambling activities cause little harm to themselves or their loved ones and their behaviour is associated with minimal guilt.
+They simply require information and education on gambling behaviour to enable them to make sensible decisions and remain harm free.
+This group was estimated to constitute about 45,8% of the SA population.